 View course descriptions for

-SC 111 Fundamentals of Biology (3) Offered Fall, Spring.
+SC 111 Fundamentals of Biology (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Students will learn foundational concepts in biology by studying origins, plant biology, all major animal phyla, and ecology and environment.
 This course will not count toward a science teaching field.

-SC 112 Human and Cell Biology (3) Offered Fall, Spring.
+SC 112 Human and Cell Biology (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Students will learn the central concepts of human anatomy and physiology, cell biology, and genetics.
 This course will not count toward a science teaching field.

-SC 122 General Entomology (3) Offered Fall odd.
+SC 122 General Entomology (3) Offered on campus: Spring; online: Summer.
 This course provides an overview of the study of insects.
 Students will learn anatomy, biology, and taxonomy of insects and identify many common insects to the family level.
 In addition, they will study the practical uses of entomology.

 SC 141 Introduction to Astronomy (3) Offered Fall, Spring.
 Students learn general principles and practical techniques in astronomy.
 Topics included are telescopes, the solar system, the constellations, stars, galaxies, and the measurement of time.

-SC 211 Earth and Space (3) Offered Fall, Spring.
+SC 211 Earth and Space (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Students learn the foundational scientific laws and principles that govern the natural processes involved in geology, oceanography, meteorology, and astronomy.
+Required for SE 308.

-SC 212 Physical Science (3) Offered Fall, Spring.
+SC 212 Physical Science (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Students learn the foundational concepts, theories, and principles that guide the current understanding of and research in chemistry and physics.
+Required for SE 308.

-SC 218 Elements of Nutrition (3) Offered Fall, Spring.
+SC 218 Elements of Nutrition (3) Offered on campus: Fall, Spring; online: Interterm, Summer.
 Students learn the basic concepts of human nutrition, application of that knowledge to a healthy lifestyle, and nutritional diseases.
 Topics include nutrients and nutritional processes, food safety, and nutrition for life stages.
 Nationally established guidelines are addressed.

 SC 231 Sociology for Health Professionals (3) Offered Fall.
 Prereq.: Major in natural sciences.
 Students learn the basic theories and principles of sociology with particular emphasis on its relevance to health care in the United States.
 Students will learn about the nature of sociology, characteristics of individuals within society, social institutions and human ecology, and social change.

 SC 299 Research Methods (2) Offered Spring.
-Prereq.: Sophomore or above.
+Prereq.: BY 112 or CH 112.
 This course teaches students an introduction to the methods and techniques that are used to produce and disseminate science information.
 Students will select topics, review literature, analyze findings, and write reports using correct formatting for science writing.
 Students will also give a scientific presentation that appropriately addresses/assesses both the topic and the audience effectively.
 Students will be exposed to collaborative work in science research.
 SC 299 may not be taken as an SC elective.
+Required for SC 499.

 SC 351–352 Physical Therapy Observation